Everything you need to know about starting a business in France

 Step 3: Publish a notice in the Legal Announcements Journal (JAL)

 Here we have yet another mandatory requirement: the constitution notice.
-Once you’ll have finished drafting your Articles of Association and deposited your share capital, you have to publish a constitution notice in the Legal Announcements Journal (Journal d’Annonces Légales or JAL).
+Once you’ve finished drafting your Articles of Association and deposited your share capital, you have to publish a constitution notice in the Legal Announcements Journal (Journal d’Annonces Légales or JAL).

 This notice serves to notify the greater community of your company’s creation.

-Be sure to publish your notice in your company’s department’s journal.
+Be sure to publish your notice in the journal of your company's geographical department.
 You can find a comprehensive list of departmental journals on the official legal announcements website.

 Step 4: Establish your company’s legal address